inform-us/requirements_specifications/rules/CAM-ICU.md

 1. Break the week down into fourteen 12-hour shift epochs, seven 08:00-19:59 and seven 20:00-07:59.
 2. For every 12-hour day shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 in the shift epoch
 3. For each of these patients, calculate the number that have had at least one positive CAM-ICU score documented
-4. Repeat seven times for each 12-hour day shift epoch
+4. Repeat seven times for each 12-hour day shift epoch in the week
-5. Numerator= number of patients with at least one positive CAM-ICU score documented per each shift epoch
+5. To calculate the weekly denominator, add together all seven numbers from step 2 above
-6. Denominator= number of patients with at least two consecutive RASS scores of -3 to +4 per each shift epoch
+6. To calculate the weekly numerator, add together all seven numbers from step 3 above
-7. Sum seven numerators
+8. Numerator= weekly number of eligible patients with at least one positive CAM-ICU score documented per each shift epoch
-8. Sum seven denominators
+9. Denominator= number of patients with at least two consecutive RASS scores of -3 to +4 per each shift epoch
-9. Denote as percentage
+12. Denote as percentage

 ## Chart 2 [CAM-ICU documentation chart]
 **Proportion of CAM-ICU scores done once per shift as per guidelines**

-Operational definition = out of all patients with at least two consecutive RASS scores of -3 to +4 in a shift, what proportion of these patients have at least one CAM-ICU documented per shift?
+Operational definition = out of all patients with at least two consecutive RASS scores of -3 to +4 in a shift, what proportion of these patients have at least one CAM-ICU documented per shift on a weekly basis?

 1) Break the week down into fourteen 12-hour shift epochs, seven 08:00-19:59 and seven 20:00-07:59.
 2) For every 12-hour day shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 in the shift epoch